deity-io/falcon-platform-docs/docs/platform/packages/falcon-server-env.md

 ## ApiDataSource

-`src/models/ApiDataSource` is a base class for REST API data sources that is being used by Falcon Server application.
+`src/models/ApiDataSource` is a base class for REST API data sources that is being used by DEITY Middleware application.

 ### `api.preInitialize`